SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/sophos_threat_analysis_center.md

 ### Enable logs to Sophos data lake

+By default sophos central will not send logs to the Data Lake automatically, so you have to do it manually. you will need to enable hydration for both Endpoints and Servers as you want.

+To enable hydrating the data lake for endpoint:
+1. Click **Endpoint Protection**
+2. Click **Settings**
+3. Scroll down and click **Data Lake uploads**
+4. Toggle the switch to enable **Upload to the Data Lake**
+5. (OPTIONAL) - if you want to exclude any devices, select them from the available list and move them to the excluded list

+To enable hydrating the data lake for server:

+1. Click **Server Protection**
+2. Click **Settings**
+3. Scroll down and click **Data Lake uploads**
+4. Toggle the switch to enable **Upload to the Data Lake**
+5. **(OPTIONAL)** - if you want to exclude any devices, select them from the available list and move them to the excluded list

 Log on your Sophos Interface and follow [this guide](https://community.sophos.com/intercept-x-endpoint/f/recommended-reads/130364/getting-started-with-sophos-xdr-data-lake-hydration).

 ## Create the intake